EricSchmit/Eric_Schmit_Test/question_c/README.md

 **Missing functionalities**

  Cache expiry: if no requests are made we cannot reach the code where the condition for cache expiry is tested.
-	—> Must implemented something to check the cache expiry while waiting for requests.
+	—> Must implement something to check the cache expiry while waiting for requests.

  Error Handling for different cases
 	- Dealing with requests asking to retrieve keys that are not in the cache is not handled efficiently.
 	- Need to write more tests.

-Saving data to protect against network crashes is done with a python pickle (there should be better ways).
+Saving data to protect against network crashes is done with a python pickle
+	--> Need to implement a better way